alexolpe/APP-and-Web-development/README.md

 The folder Ruby Window contains the code to use the App as a window in any computer.

-Finally, he folder Server contains the code to programme the server with PHP.
+Finally, the folder Server contains the code to programme the server with PHP.
 It has been done using a database with MySQL.
 It works with the Android App and the Ruby Window